Misty Mountain String Band

 This design was roundly praised.
 When the teaser images were posted on the band’s social media channels, fans remarked that they couldn’t wait to get their hands on the new MMSB swag.
 That being said, this shirt graphic design turned out to be one of my favorite projects to date.
 The colorful postcard image really pops off of the mid grey colored shirt.
 It is always a pleasure to work together with The Misty Mountain String Band.

 Contact me for your own Kentucky shirt design

 Are you part of a Bluegrass band, a record label, or a small business which is based in Kentucky?
 Does your group need an original shirt design that pays tribute to your old Kentucky home?
-You can put full confidence in me to get the job done.
+You can put full confidence in this Kentucky tourism shirt designer to get the job done.
 Contact me today!